Thelittlechicken/oc34n-r2/README.md

 # oc34n-r2
-New and refined tool for Factory Activation
+New and refined tool for Factory Activation.
+Made with Oc34n's activation server in mind (https://oc34n.pw)

-A GUI tool wrote on C# using .Net Framework with the purpose of activating the device with the help of MobileDevice
+A GUI tool written in C# using .NET Framework with the purpose of activating the device with MobileDevice
 # Credits:

-BlueDog(me AKA B1on1cDog or TheLittleChicken): Author of the tool, most of the code and functions used.
+BlueDog (AKA B1on1cDog or TheLittleChicken): Author of the tool, most of the code and functions used.

-iGerman: Design, bug fixing, some ideas and pseudo-method for untethered MEID nosim (Not tested yet)
+iGerman: Design, bug fixing, some ideas and pseudo-method for untethered MEID nosim (Needs testing and improvement)

 # Special thanks to:

-Oc34n Team: inspiration and reason of the project
+Oc34n Team: Inspiration and goal of the project

-Saurik: For Cydia Substrate
+Saurik: Cydia Substrate

-Checkra1n Team: For providing the only accessible jailbreak from an activation locked device
+Checkra1n Team: The only jailbreak accessible from an activation locked device

-Quamotion: For libimobiledevice
+Quamotion: libimobiledevice

-Bingner: For UiKit Tools
+Sam Bingner: UIKit Tools

 Some other people :)